 1 Goal Name Administration Goal Description General program administration of the CDBG Program, including Housing Rehabilitation administration.
-An additional \$16,000 may come from the City's CARES Act CDBG-CV award to support the administration of projects that prepare, prevent and respond to COVID.
+Additional funding for this goal may come from the City's previously awarded CARES Act CDBG-CV grant to support the administration of projects that prepare, prevent and respond to COVID.
 2 Goal Name Public Facility/Infrastructure Improvements Goal Description The City will continue accessibility and public facilities/infrastructure upgrades to locations throughout the city.
-Major activities include Connors Cottage Senior Housing ADA improvements, completion of Operation Blessing Warming Center facility improvements, and Woodbury Cooperative infrastructure improvements.
-Other infrastructure/public facility improvements and ADA accessibility projects, including transportation and rental unit rehabilitation, will be identified and are anticipated in PY 23.
-An additional \$127,100 for this goal may come from the City's CARES Act CDBG-CV award.
+Major activities include Connors Cottage Senior Housing ADA improvements and the installation and upgrade of COAST bus shelters at select PHA properties.
+Other infrastructure/public facility improvements and ADA accessibility projects, including transportation and rental unit rehabilitation, will be identified and are anticipated in PY 24.
+Additional funding for this goal may come from the City's previously awarded CARES Act CDBG-CV grant to support the administration of projects that prepare, prevent and respond to COVID.
 3 Goal Name Housing Goal Description Provides loans for rehabilitation of multifamily units that house low- to moderate-income families or individuals.
 Housing Rehabilitation funds may be provided as grants for nonprofits providing housing to income-eligible individuals/families.
-4 Goal Name Public Services Goal Description \$81,500 capped funds to fund limited clientele public services such as at-risk youth activities, medical/dental services, emergency shelters for persons who are homeless, homeless prevention and fair housing services.
-An additional \$15,000 may come from the City's CARES Act CDBG-CV grant previously awarded, for activities that plan, prevent and respond (PPR) to COVID-19; those PPR activities will not count toward the Public Services Cap.
+4 Goal Name Public Services Goal Description \$100,500 capped funds to fund limited clientele public services such as at-risk youth activities, medical/dental services, emergency shelters for persons who are homeless, homeless prevention and fair housing services.
+Additional funding for this goal may come from the City's previously awarded CARES Act CDBG-CV grant to support the administration of projects that prepare, prevent and respond (PPR) to COVID.; those PPR-designated public services activities will not count toward the Public Services Cap.
 5 Goal Name Transportation Goal Description Improved transportation access and availability in areas that primarily serve low- to moderate-income persons or for services to target populations.

-6 Goal Name Urgent Needs Goal \$0 PY 23 funds allocated to Urgent Needs; however, \$50,000 CDBG-CV funds have been Description planned to support nonprofit and for-profit businesses and public facilities to undertake public services and public facility improvements to address urgent needs when no other funding sources are available and the grantee is unable to finance the activity(ies) on its own.
-Economic development activities may be funded under the Urgent Needs goal.
-CDBG-CV unds received in the previous Action Plan Year may be utilized to address urgent needs, including public services and public facility improvements, to prepare, prevent, and respond to COVID-19.
+6 Goal Name Urgent Needs Goal Description \$0 PY 24 CDBG entitlement funds allocated to Urgent Needs at this time; however, CDBG-CV funds received in the previous Action Plan Year may be utilized up to 30% to address urgent needs, including public services and public facility improvements, to prepare, prevent, and respond to COVID-19.
 The City is keeping generalized the allocation of these funds and the specific activities in order to maintain the most flexibility and agility to respond to urgent needs.
-Specific CDBG-CV-eligible activities will be identified on an as-needed basis.